 Dr. Umar only had to use 1000 FUE grafts to re-structure his hairline, making it appear soft and gradual, and correcting the symmetry.

 EMOTIONAL JOURNEY OF A HAIR TRANSPLANT REPAIR PATIENT

 Patients who entrust their hair restoration to a medical expert, only to have their hopes and expectations shattered—with their condition sometimes made worse—may understandably experience an onslaught of emotional turmoil.
 These patients are often traumatized from such a poor surgical experience, resulting in distrust of their future repair doctor, skepticism over another surgery, and added anxiety about the worst possible outcome of a repair attempt.

 An experienced repair surgeon knows that trust must be re-established gradually.
 Skepticism and anxiety may subside in time, as well.
 And if not, hopefully the outcome will abate these lingering inhibitions.
 Care is taken by the surgeon not to over-promise and to keep the patient’s expectations in check.

-After a successful repair, the patient usually needs time to adjust to his improved situation and its corresponding social implications.
+After a successful Hair Transplant Repair, the patient usually needs time to adjust to his improved situation and its corresponding social implications.
 The elation, relief, and confidence thought typical of a successful outcome is not always a given.
 Reaching that emotional response may take time.

 Needless to say, it is important to be cautious when looking for a repair surgeon.
 While it is always possible for complications to arise—even in the best of hands—finding a reputable doctor who is experienced in hair transplant repair will minimize risks.
 Do your research.
 Seek out a doctor who has photo- or video-documented proof of his experience and enduring success rates.
 In addition to using an advanced surgeon, look for the following qualities in your practitioner:

-To see an example of a patient’s successful hair repair surgery, read more.
+To see an example of a patient’s successful Hair Transplant Repair, read more.